-Prerequisite: VART 2225 Experimental Illustration
+Prerequisite: VART 2225 Experimental Illustration or VART 2226 Design for Hypermedia

 Screen-printing was first developed in China during the Song Dynasty, and was only relatively late introduced to the West.
 However, when it finally was patented in England in the early 20th century it developed into a huge industry as it allowed for the first time to print onto almost any surface of almost any 3D-form.
 Lithography is a truly European invention based on chemical processes of "hydrophobic" and "hydrophilic" surfaces and printing paint.
 As these chemicals can be applied to all kinds of surfaces, it also allows a vast array of printing possibilities that are particularly interesting for industrial and commercial usage.